Ask Dr. Wilbur

 The Doctor Responds:

 The Ercoupe is a delight to fly, James, and fairly easy to learn in.
 There are some quirks, of which you need to be aware when you train in one.
-One of those is its high sink rate at slow speeds.
-This is actually a useful feature for a plane without flaps or the ability to do slips, if you have an instructor who understands it.
+One of those is that high sink rate at slow speeds, to which you referred.
+This is actually a useful feature for a plane without flaps or the ability to do slips, if you train with an instructor who understands it.
 The idea is that, if you're high on final, you can bring the power back and the nose up, and lose altitude under positive control.
 The wing washout makes the wing root stall, but the tips (where the ailerons are) continue to fly, so you have roll control all the way down.
-When you get on the glidepath, you simply release back pressure on the yoke, and increase airspeed going into the flare.
+When you get on the glidepath, you simply release back on the yoke, and increase airspeed going into the flare.
 Somewhat counterintuitive, but it works.

 Although all the early Ercoupes were built without rudder pedals, there is a Supplemental Type Certificate out there to add them.
 That mod gives you the ability to do slips, so the above problem goes away.
 However, adding rudder control also negates the greatest advantage of the Ercoupe, in that it will then no longer be the spin-proof airplane it was designed to be.

-Now, at the risk of sounding pedantic, let me point out that no antique aircraft (Ercoupe included) can ever be a Light Sport Aircraft.
-Only those planes built under the ASTM guidelines (which didn't even exist "way back then") are LSAs.
-Those certified 'Coupes, Cubs, Champs, T-Craft, Luscombes, etc. that meet the LSA performance restrictions can be what's called "Sport Pilot Eligible aircraft," but are never actually LSAs.
-This is important because a true LSA has a Special (pink) Airworthiness Certificate, while the Sport Pilot Eligible certified aircraft has a Standard (white) one.
+Now, at the risk of sounding pedantic, let me point out that no antique aircraft (Ercoupe included) can ever be a Special or Experimental Light Sport Aircraft.
+Only those planes built under the ASTM guidelines (which didn't even exist "way back then") are SLSAs or ELSAs.
+Those certified 'Coupes, Cubs, Champs, T-Craft, Luscombes, etc. that meet the FAR 1-1 definition of an LSA are what's often called "Sport Pilot Eligible aircraft."
+This is important because a an SLSA or ELSA has a Special (pink) Airworthiness Certificate, while the Sport Pilot Eligible certified aircraft has a Standard (white) one.
 And, it is the color of the Airworthiness Certificate that dictates the maintenance rules.

-For example, the owner/operator of an LSA can take a repairman's course, get a certificate, and do his or her own annual inspections.
+For example, the owner/operator of an SLSA or ELSA can take a repairman's course, get a certificate, and do his or her own annual inspections.
 Not so for the Ercoupe, or any certified aircraft with a Standard Airworthiness Certificate -- that inspection needs to be done by an A&P mechanic with an IA rating.
-Even if the plane is Sport Pilot eligible.
+Even if that certified plane qualifies as an LSA.

-Remember that a 65 year old aircraft is an antique, and antiques are constantly undergoing restoration.
+Remember that a 7 decade old aircraft is an antique, and antiques are constantly undergoing restoration.
 Be prepared to put about as much additional money into the plane as you spent purchasing it, even if it seems airworthy when you buy it.
 It's not at all uncommon to double your investment in the first year or two.

 You should also be aware that if you train in an unmodified 'Coupe and then transition to something more conventional, you will need to get training on the proper use of rudders.
-And, if you get your license in a rudderless Ercoupe, that license will carry a restriction.
+And, if you get your Sport Pilot certificate in a rudderless Ercoupe, that certificate will carry a restriction.
 To remove the restriction, you'll have to take another checkride, in something with rudder pedals.
 For that reason, many Sport Pilots opt to get their license first in something else (with rudders), and then fly the 'Coupe.

 I want to get back to my Sport Pilot training after several months' hiatus.
 I am considering switching to a 7BCM Aeronca Champ (old school, high-wing taildragger); all my prior training was in a Sport Cruiser (modern, low-wing tricycle).